open-goal/open-goal.github.io/documentation/faq.md

 ### How finished is the project?

-The first is at a stage where it is mostly feature complete and bug free on the default settings. _Jak II_ is in very early stages, come back later!
+The first game is at a stage where it is mostly feature complete and bug free on the default settings. _Jak II_ is in very early stages, come back later!

 ### When is _Jak II_ / _Jak 3_ / _Jak X_?